foxr-lolunwer/F_chessgame/readme.md

 - Optimized some codes
 - Temporary transitional version
 ## Dev0.08 UPDATE - development test version
 - Another update of pygame.
-For some reasons, we do not plan to use other graphics libraries.
+For some reason, we do not plan to use other graphics libraries.
 - Optimized some codes
 - Changed the recognition range of the button to make it more accurate and no longer misrecognize it.
 - Chinese and English localization has been introduced, but for the time being, switching between Chinese and English can only be achieved by modifying the code.